80113hunterhsu/music_pygame_project/README.md

 ## versions
  - version_1: Plays the original song of 'We Don't Talk Anymore'.
  - version_2: Plays the randomized version of 'We Don't Talk Anymore'.
+ - version_2: Plays the randomized version of 'We Don't Talk Anymore', but it's randomized every round you play.

 ## run
 1. clone this repository